 A reserved variable name that may not be set or used in a construction environment.
-(See "Variable Substitution," below.)
+(See the manpage section "Variable Substitution" for more information).

 SOURCE URL

 The URL (web address) of the location from which the project was retrieved.
 This is used to fill in the Source: field in the controlling information for Ipkg and RPM packages.